aadennis/MusicMaking/README.md

 # MusicMaking
-Everything about making music - midi mostly, to begin.
+Everything about making music.
+That includes:
+- midi utilities
+- chord diagram generation - see the Chords subfolder
+- converting between text and ChordPro songsheet formats - see the ChordPro subfolder